eduardaschein/Portfolio/README.md

 # Portfolio | Python for Data Analysis
-This portfolio aims to highlight Python skills and projects developed along my Data Analyst career.
+This portfolio aims to highlight Python skills and projects developed along my studies of Data Analysis.

 ## Table of Contents
 1. Heat Map with Time using Folium